KBMaglalang/KBMaglalang/README.md

 <h1 align="center">Kurt Maglalang</h1>
 <h1 align="center">Full-Stack Web Developer</h1>

-Hi there 👋, I am a motivated junior full-stack web developer formerly from the electronics hardware industry.
+Hi there 👋, I am a motivated full-stack web developer formerly from the electronics hardware industry.
 I am passionate about learning and creating high-quality web applications from the front-end to the back-end.
 I enjoy creating intuitive products that are both reliable and have a beautiful interface.

 - 👀 I’m interested in ...
 Web Development, IOT, and Electronics
 - 🔭 I’m currently working on ...
 Golf E-commerce Website